-NYJO offers professional development, performance, and networking opportunities to emerging professionals aged 18-25 looking to further their career playing jazz and adjacent genres.
-In everything we do, we aim to be inclusive and representative of our beneficiaries and the jazz community at large.
+NYJO offers professional development, performance, and educator training opportunities to Emerging Professionals aged 18-25 looking to further their career playing jazz and adjacent genres.
+In everything we do, we aim to be inclusive and representative of our beneficiaries and the jazz community we want to see.

-We have evolved from a single jazz orchestra into a multifaceted organisation, working on creatively diverse programmes with ensembles of all sizes.
-All the musicians in our books are added to a talent pool, to which opportunities are offered, rather than being given a “chair” for a set amount of time.
-We always welcome musicians’ ideas, input, and feedback, and we endeavour to personalise your NYJO experience to your goals and needs.
-Whether you want to play big band jazz, or original arrangements with your trio – we’re here for it!
+We have evolved from a single jazz orchestra into a vibrant, varied organisation, working on creatively diverse programmes with ensembles of all sizes.
+All the musicians in our books are added to a talent pool, to which opportunities are offered.
+We always welcome musicians’ ideas, input, and feedback, and we will personalise your NYJO experience to your goals and needs.
+Whether you want to play Big Band jazz, or original arrangements with your trio – we’re here for it!

 - Continuous professional development